danielpoagPrinceton/kami_alchemy/README.md

 As this is a proof of concept, I have not been exhaustive.
 I include only as many Kami as necessary to demonstrate the idea of the game.

+Scroll to zoom, use right click to pan, use left click to move Kami, and place a Kami on top of another to cause their interaction.

 Check it out [HERE](https://danielpoagprinceton.github.io/kami_alchemy/)